The Maryland Court of Appeals> overturned a lower court in a 4-3 decision in Goldberg v. Boone, a Montgomery County informed consent case.

 * * *

 The court did not condone Plaintiff’s lawyer’s conduct in asking questions about a “sniper” in Montgomery County where many of the sniper shootings took place because such questions could easily be construed as a base appeal to the jurors’ passions and prejudices.
-(I would argue that the “prejudice” is merely the logical conclusion the jury would reach: if the medical expert can spin the cold blooded sniper killings, he can spin anything.)
-But, the court found, even if improper, it was immediately truncated by the Montgomery County trial judge sustaining the objection.
-While the court obviously knows that you cannot unring that bell once a lawyer plants a seed in the jury’s mind, regardless of whether the objection is sustained, it found that the improper question played a minor role in the trial and that its prejudicial effects did not transcend the trial judge’s curative measures.
-More to the point, the trial judge’s failure to grant a mistrial was clearly within the judge’s discretion.
+(I would argue that the “prejudice” is merely the logical conclusion the jury would reach: if the medical expert can spin the cold-blooded sniper killings, he can spin anything.)
+But, the court found, even if improper, the Montgomery County trial judge immediately truncated it sustaining the objection.
+While the court knows that you cannot unring that bell once a lawyer plants a seed in the jury’s mind, regardless of whether the objection is sustained, it found that the improper question played a minor role in the trial and that its prejudicial effects did not transcend the trial judge’s curative measures.
+More to the point, the trial judge’s failure to grant a mistrial was within the judge’s discretion.

-Nothing earth shattering about this part of the opinion because of the expert’s connection to the sniper shootings and because I found interesting the Plaintiff’s malpractice lawyer’s attempt to plant that seed in the jury’s mind, regardless of whether the objection was sustained.
-In the end, certainly defendant’s lawyer must have known of the issue and should have filed a pretrial motion in limine seeking an order that Plaintiff’s attorney not be permitted to ask that question.
+Nothing earth-shattering about this part of the opinion because of the expert’s connection to the sniper shootings and because I found interesting the Plaintiff’s malpractice lawyer’s attempt to plant that seed in the jury’s mind, regardless of whether the objection was sustained.
+The defendant’s lawyer must have known of the issue and should have filed a pretrial motion in limine seeking an order that the Plaintiff’s attorney may not ask that question.
 That might be hindsight analysis, but it is true.

-The court found that in spite of this persuasive authority from other jurisdictions, in Maryland there is no bright-line test or all-inclusive list of items that must be disclosed by a doctor in order to procure informed consent from a patient.
-The court stated that what those “other considerations” may be is determined by what information would be material to a reasonable person in the position of the patient having to decide whether to submit to the medical treatment in issue; causality is demonstrated if a reasonable person in the patient’s position would have withheld consent to the surgery or therapy had that material data been disclosed.
+The court found that despite this persuasive authority from other jurisdictions, in Maryland there is no bright-line test or all-inclusive list of items a doctor must disclose that to buy informed consent from a patient.
+The court stated that they determine what those “other considerations” may be by what information would be material to a reasonable person in the patient’s position having to decide whether to submit to the medical treatment in issue; causality is demonstrated if a reasonable person in the patient’s position would have withheld consent to the surgery or therapy had that material data been disclosed.
 Therefore, the reasonable person “expert” must make the call as to whether this is something the reasonable patient would have expected to have been told.